 Some courses have projects which can be expanded upon.

 Q: I have an idea for an M.Eng. project.
 Is that OK?

 Sure, this is done every year!
 You will need to find a CS faculty member or researcher who is willing to supervise you.
 It is advisable that you meet with the CS M.Eng.
 Director prior to contacting faculty members directly as he will be able to direct you to the best match for your project.
 You should write up a clear proposal to present to prospective advisors.

 Q: Am I allowed to stay for a third semester?

 Yes.
 Although we encourage you to plan to complete your M.Eng. program in two academic terms.
 We realize that this is not always possible and sometimes students wish to stay an additional semester to further enhance their backgrounds.
 Students continuing for a third semester are required to register as full time students for all three terms and pay full time tuition.
+Students are also required to enroll in at least 12 credits with at least 8 of them being eligible for CS MEng degree credit, even if not needed.
 The CS M.Eng Office must be informed of your decision to continue for an additional term before the end of their second term so the student's record can be updated to reflect their continuation.